Gorcenski/whentheycamedown/README.md

 ## How do I contribute?

+### What do I contribute?

+Contributions of all sorts are needed: edits, new content, or even just comments noting when/where something happened.
+Please see the next two items for more details.

 ### I am not confident with Github and writing markdown

 At the top of this page, click "Issues".
 There, click the button that says "New Issue".